ansys/pydpf-core/doc/source/user_guide/data_sources_tutorial.rst

     print(my_data_sources_upstream_l2.result_files)
     # ['/folder/file1.extension1]

-- If you have a ``DataSources`` object with more than one domain, a empty list will be returned
+- If you have a ``DataSources`` object with more than one domain, a empty list is returned.

 .. code-block:: python